telerik/fiddler-everywhere-docs/security.md

 To capture secure traffic over HTTPS with Fiddler Everywhere, you need to explicitly elevate the trust by [installing and enabling the Fiddler root trust certificate]({%slug trust-certificate%}).
 By adding the Fiddler Everywhere certificate in the Trusted Certificate Authority manager of the used operating system, you allow the man-in-the-middle approach to intercept the encoded TLS data.
 This practically means that the Fiddler Everywhere application can now decode the otherwise encoded HTTPS traffic.

-The following image demonstrates how Fiddler Everywhere acts as if it is the client when speaking to the server, and the other way around&mdash;it acts as if it is the server when communicating with the client applications.
+The following image demonstrates how Fiddler Everywhere acts as if it is the client when speaking to the server, and the other way around&mdash;it works as if it is the server when communicating with the client applications.

 ![Fiddler Everywhere as HTTPS proxy](./images/security/fe-proxy-https.png)